TinyExplosions/TestFlightBetaEntitlement/README.md

 1. This plugin requires the use of [node-xcode](https://github.com/alunny/node-xcode).
 You can install it into your project locally with `npm install --save-dev xcode`

-2. `cordova plugin add com.staxmanade.testflightbetaentitlement`
+2. `cordova plugin add com.TinyExplosions.TestEntitlement`

 # What is required to use Apple's new TestFlight Beta?